Bradford Bulls: 2017–2019: Fourth club

 After the Bulls went into liquidation in January 2017 the Rugby Football League invited bids to form a new club based in Bradford who would be allowed to take the place of the Bulls in the 2017 Championship but started with a 12-point penalty deduction.

 The RFL issued a set of criteria for anyone wishing to bid for the new club and there were 12 expressions of interest of which four were converted into bids submitted to the RFL.
-On 13 January the RFL announced that a consortium to run the new club had been selected an notified of the decision.
+On 13 January the RFL announced that a consortium to run the new club had been selected and notified of the decision.
 The new owner was publicly announced on 17 January as Andrew Chalmers, the former chairman of the New Zealand Rugby League.
 Also involved is former player and coach, Graham Lowe.

 The parent company of the club is registered as Bradford Bulls 2017 Limited at Companies House, and the team continue to be known as Bradford Bulls, also retaining the club colours, stadium and several players from the 2016 squad.
 On 20 January 2017 Geoff Toovey was named as coach and Leon Pryce as captain.
 However, a delay in processing his paperwork left Toovey unable to fulfil his role and led to Leigh Beattie being appointed as interim coach.

 Before the start of the 2018 season, the Bulls appointed the highly experienced John Kear as coach, and under his guidance, gained promotion to the Championship.

-2019–present: Move to Dewsbury and Return to Odsal
+2019–2025: Move to Dewsbury and Return to Odsal

 In August 2019, Bulls chairman Andrew Chalmers announced that the club could no longer afford to play at Odsal and were to relocate to Dewsbury for two years after the preferred alternatives, Valley Parade and Horsfall Stadium were deemed too expensive.
 On 1 September 2019, Bradford Bulls played the last game at Odsal stadium for the next year and a half, and bade a temporary farewell to the 85-year-old home ground for the team.
 In November 2019, Nigel Wood, Mark Sawyer, and Eric Perez took over the ownership of the club, although Perez's involvement would only be temporary, as interim chair for a few months.
 The Bulls returned to Odsal in May 2021.
 In the 2022 RFL Championship season, Bradford finished a disappointing 9th on the table.
+In the 2023 and 2024 RFL Championship seasons, Bradford managed to reach the semi-finals in both seasons but fell short after two losses to Toulouse Olympique.

+2025–present: Return to Super League

+Following the 2025 season, Bradford were promoted back to the Super League for the 2026 season under the recently introduced IMG grading system.